Factor investing hasn't worked for over 20 years. Why do we still use it?

 Risk and Return

-We could devote an entire blog post to risk and return (Noel's book covered this in detail, including spreadsheets), but below, we (hopefully) give enough of an overview to put the subsequent factor-related discussions in context.
+We could devote an entire blog post to risk and return (my book covered this in detail, including spreadsheets), but below, we (hopefully) give enough of an overview to put the subsequent factor-related discussions in context.

-Capital Asset Pricing Model (CAPM)
+Capital Asset Pricing Model

-The relationship between risk and return was formalised in the 1960s as the CAPM.
+The relationship between risk and return was formalised in the 1960s as the Capital Asset Pricing Model (CAPM).
 CAPM is a single-factor model, which means that only one factor of the stock impacts the formula's output: beta.
 Beta measures an investment's riskiness (volatility) relative to the market, and as seen above, an asset with a higher beta should have a higher expected return.

 Fama-French three-factor model

-The three factors in this model were:
+The three factors in their model were:

 Beta (covered above).

-SMB: Small companies minus big companies.
+SMB: The excess return of small companies over big companies.

 Factor zoo